aureuserp/dev-docs/src/master/getting-started/settings.md

 |   |   |   |   +-- settings   # Place migration files here
 ```

-adding settings according to your need, make sure you have to use same **Webkul\Inventory\Settings\ProductSettings** group name as prefix like shown given below.
+adding settings according to your need, make sure you have to use same **Webkul\Blog\Settings\PostSettings** group name as prefix like shown given below.

 ```php
 <?php